 Cultural relativism is not just about others.
 In the end, as Matthew Engelke puts it in How to Think Like an Anthropologist, “cultural relativism is critical self-awareness” (in Muckle and González, 14).

-And so for the next class we’ll be taking a classic critical self-awareness test by reading about The Nacirema, and finishing the first textbook chapter.
+And so the next class takes a classic critical self-awareness test by reading about The Nacirema.